 All athletic personnel must complete and sign a Richmond County School System Employment Agreement.
-Copies will be filed at the school and in the office of the County Director of Athletics.
+Copies will be filed at the school and in the office of the Director of Athletics.
 All Head Coaches must have a valid teaching certificate and be employed by the Richmond County School System.
+Only include long term subs who have retired.
+FORM MUST BE TYPED; HANDWRITTEN FORMS WILL BE RETURNED.